USSDiscovery/Practicum-II/README.md

 #### Data Modeling - Decision Trees - Normalized Dataset

 The following is a snapshot of this dataset after normalization.
 Normalizing a dataset is a way of making sure no one attribute overpowers another during model build.
-Interestingly, the decision tree build, based on a normalized dataset yielded the same results.
+Interestingly, the decision tree build, based on a normalized dataset yielded the same results for Decision Tree, Accuracy, Kappa, Sensitivity, and Specificity.

 ![alt tag](Images/Dataset-Normalized.png "Dataset Normalized")